-A dosage of XELJANZ 10 mg twice daily or XELJANZ XR 22 mg once daily is not recommended for the treatment of RA or PsA [see Dosage and Administration (2.2)].
+A dosage of XELJANZ 10 mg twice daily or weight-based equivalent twice daily, or XELJANZ XR 22 mg once daily, is not recommended for the treatment of RA, PsA, or pcJIA [see Dosage and Administration (2.2)].

 For the treatment of UC, use XELJANZ at the lowest effective dose and for the shortest duration needed to achieve/maintain therapeutic response [see Dosage and Administration (2.3)].